hansenmason/react-capstone/README.md

 ## User Stories

-1.As a user, I want to be able to sign up using an email address and password 1.As a user, I want to be able to sign in, and also change my password 1.As a user, I want to be able to create games when signed in 1.As a user, I want to be able to play the game that I create 1.As a user, I want to be able to play the game that others have created 1.As a user, I want to be able to edit what I call each feedback event 1.As a user, I want to be able to delete only my games, and not others 1.As a user, I want to be able to update only my games, and not others 1.As a user, I want to it to show each feedback guess so I can use that as info 1.As a user, I want it to be clear when the game is over
+-   As a user, I want to be able to sign up using an email address and password
+-   As a user, I want to be able to sign in, and also change my password
+-   As a user, I want to be able to create games when signed in
+-   As a user, I want to be able to play the game that I create
+-   As a user, I want to be able to play the game that others have created
+-   As a user, I want to be able to edit what I call each feedback event
+-   As a user, I want to be able to delete only my games, and not others
+-   As a user, I want to be able to update only my games, and not others
+-   As a user, I want to it to show each feedback guess so I can use that as info
+-   As a user, I want it to be clear when the game is over

 ## Link to wireframe